 The system also has a 120fps super slow-motion option, but this lowers the resolution of the front camera to 1080p.
 There’s even what3words integration for precise positioning and an intelligent parking mode (hardwiring required).

 Best compact Uber dash cam overall

 The Garmin Dash Cam Tandem doesn't come cheap, but it provides a lot of value.
 This pocket-size dash camera features two 180-degree field of view lenses that record in tandem, providing complete video coverage around the driver.

 The front camera records at a crystal-clear 1440p, while the 720p interior-facing lens harnesses Garmin's proprietary NightGlo technology for clear video of passengers at night.
-You also get voice control, built-in GPS, and Wi-Fi connectivity, allowing you to share video on your phone using the free app.
+You also get voice control, built-in GPS, and Wi-Fi connectivity for transferring recordings to your phone.

 Read more guides:

 Best budget dash cams